heatwaveqc/GATES/README.md

 ```

 Then open `http://127.0.0.1:8080` to browse/edit in a real TiddlyWiki
-interface (useful for spot-checking the migration; ongoing edits still go
+interface.
+Ongoing edits still go through git as described above — this is
-through git as described above).
+just for previewing.

-To produce a static export:
+To produce a static export by hand instead of waiting on Actions:

 ```
 tiddlywiki . --build index
 ```

-This writes a self-contained `static/index.html` — the file a read-only
+This writes a self-contained `static/index.html` (gitignored — it's a
-GitHub Pages deploy would serve to players.
+build artifact, not a source file).

 ## Migration status